 “Sir, you should always check the spelling of your name when the computer asks you the first time.”

-“I remember that my name was right then, but it is misspelled on my licence here.”
+“I remember that my name was right then, but it is misspelled on my license here.”

 “Well the computer won’t lie.”